 September is the perfect time to travel to New Orleans.
 Between the end of summer and the start of fall, signature festivals and can’t-miss events make the month a special one.
 Celebrate the start of Hispanic Heritage Month, the return of Southern Decadence, the start of Saints football season, the third annual NOLAxNOLA, and more.
 Check out our picks for September below.

 Celebrating the city’s LGBTQ+ community, Southern Decadence is an annual Labor Day weekend tradition.
-From September 1-5, enjoy parties, brunches, and events in the French Quarter.
+From August 31 - September 4, enjoy parties, brunches, and events in the French Quarter.
 Check out the lineup here and get ready to dance the night away during Southern Decadence.

 New Orleans is a wonderful place to celebrate Hispanic Heritage Month, which spans September 15-October 15.
 Learn about Hispanic heritage and culture by sampling authentic cuisine, exploring Hispanic history in the city, and supporting local Hispanic-owned businesses.

 Dust off those lederhosen and head to Faubourg Brewery for Oktoberfest.
 The festival is September 23-24, 11 a.m. to 8 p.m. both days.
 The brewery will have new Oktoberfest beers, delicious food, games for the kids, and traditional German fare.
 If you take a rideshare to/or from the brewery, show the bartender your receipt and you’ll receive $10 off your tab.